ScientificThought/mathinterpreter/README.md

 ScientificThoughts was created as an online place to develop interesting small projects to improving our software engineering techniques.
 Want to join us?
 Just contact us.

+## Contributing

+This project was created to showcase how to improve a simple project using software engineering techniques.
+If you have questions or want to collaborate with us in other related projects, contact us through, preferencially through Linkedin.
+Our contacts can be found in our personal profiles.